acchang/travel-food-app/README.md

 * Input -'Add surprise bag' looks like plain text.
 It might help to make it a button or otherwise emphasize it.
 * Input -The name is so similar to TooGoodToGo that I didn't realize the description was about another app.
 I'd add a sentence or two about what your app does, like 'TooGoodToBeASurprise is a platform for buyers to share the contents of their surprise bags.'
+* Input - "better to have client-side validation code to begin with.
+Especially since this is JS to begin with. ... do all your checks for a valid submission using Javascript before you actually post all the info to the backend...  needs user friendly error handling.
+I tried adding an entry and for some reason it said invalid file type on the image I was trying to upload."

 * Sometimes cyclic crashes.
 I've been told it's a quirk of its interaction with MongoDB: